- What do I bring and wear to a harvest event?

 6. How does Village Harvest select and confirm volunteers for popular events?

 A: Harvests may have many more people signing up to volunteer than there are spaces available; it's common for us to have 50 volunteers sign up for 15 spaces, and organizers must make choices about who to confirm.
-Harvest openings are limited by the amount of fruit expected, size of property, parking, equipment, number of leaders available, and "social distancing" for coronavirus safety.
+Harvest openings are limited by the amount of fruit expected, size of property, parking, equipment, and the number of leaders available.

 As a reflection of our values of community and sharing, our goal is to include as many unique individuals as possible, and for each harvest to have a diverse mix of experienced volunteers, new volunteers, and ages from individuals, families, and group members.
 To fairly share openings and give everyone a turn: